uvjim/hass_hdhomerun/README.md

 - Version - the current firmware version of the device
 - Tuner Count - the number of tuners the device has
 - Newest Version - the latest version of firmware available for the device
+- Tuner X - where X is the tuner number (states will be: idle, scanning or the channel being watched)
+  - virtual channel number, virtual channel name, frequency, signal strength, signal quality, symbol quality, network rate and target IP

 ## Setup